SFPC/sfpc.github.io/participate.md

 Join SFPC's main program for ten weeks in New York City.
 Daily classes that range from programming, electronics, and the history and theory of art and technology.
 There are student-led skill sharing sessions, lectures and workshops with visiting artists, visits to institutions, schools, art spaces and dinners with special guests.

-Subscribe to our mailing list at the bottom of this page for enrollment announcements
+Subscribe to our mailing list at the bottom of this page for enrollment announcements.

+We are also offering a variety of workshops and conferences in Spring/Summer 2017.
+Please check [our blog](http://blog.sfpc.io) for the latest information.

 ### What is the School for Poetic Computation?